Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-20-git-config.md

 ## What is git config?

 A `.gitconfig` is a file that configures git.
+But it's not the only one.

-There are actually three files that tell git how to operate.
+There are three files that tell git how to operate.
 Running `git config --add` will append one of these files.
 In order from lowest to highest priority:

 1. System: `/etc/gitconfig`.
-Config that applies to all users on a system.
+Applies to all users on a system.
 It is configured with the `--system` argument.
-1. User: `~/.gitconfig`: Config that applies to all repositories of a user.
+1. User: `~/.gitconfig`: Applies to all repositories of a user.
 It is configured with the `--global` argument.
-1. Repo: `.git/config`: Config that applies to a single repository.
+1. Repo: `.git/config`: Applies to a single repository.
 It is configured with no arguments.

 This article dissects my user git config.
 However, the configurations apply at all levels.

 ## User section

-The user section is straightforward.
-It's my name and email.
+The user section is my name and email.

 ```sh
 [user]